 4. Check the marketplace launcher and ensure you use the newest version of the product.

-5. Please ensure you are my client and use the product from legal sources; support may require verification.
+5. Ensure you are my client and use the product from legal sources; support may require verification.

-I’ve decided to switch to threads.
-Your every question/request will start from a new thread, which makes it easier to follow separate discussions and help everyone.
+The support channel is based on thread conversations.
+Every question/request will start from a new thread, which makes it easier to follow separate discussions and provide direct support.

-1. Use the support channel if you have bought my product and need my help.
+1. Use the support channel ONLY if you have bought my product and need my help.

-2. Use general to talk with other people on Discord.
+2. Use a general channel to talk with other people on Discord.

 4. Add more details in your thread per the chapter “Preparing bug report.”